Youssef1701/aastbis/README.md

 - Accessible by anyone on the same network
 - App like design
 - Syntax coloring
-- Multiple projects in one Keppler instance
+- Multiple projects in one AASTBIS instance
 - Chat with other viewers and associate specific files and lines with your messages
 - Open in default browser
 - Download file button